MarcoSzawlowski/MarcoPygame/README.md

 + 60 fps ticks (Pygame feature, hopefully I'm using it correctly and no issues pop up for lower FPS such as the game running in slow motion)

 #GOING TO IMPLIMENT
--World map (next priority)
+- World map (next priority)

--Dungeon maps
+- Dungeon maps

--map editor
+- map editor

--enemies
+- enemies

--weapons
+- weapons

--npcs
+- npcs

--save states (for player and world)
+- save states (for player and world)

--build it into an executable file
+- build it into an executable file

 #CONTROLS (will change)
 + "wasd" movement